Congratulations to

-Carl Gauss
+Carl Gauss Competition in Physics!

 The Carl Gauss Competition in Physics is designed for high-school students aiming to participate in the International Physics Olympiads (IPhO).
 It focuses entirely on past theoretical problems already given at the IPhO.
 Our goal is to track the performance of our laureates in future editions of the IPhO and show measurable improvements in their rankings compared to historical results.